 The obligation to respect is also violated when States Parties facilitate a violation of the Covenant rights by third parties, including business actors.
 For instance, forced evictions often occur in the context of investment projects, accompanied by the State failure to intervene or provide victims with access to remedies.
 In a number of cases, States Parties have seized land that is crucial to certain individuals or communities and to their enjoyment of Covenant rights in order to make it available to investors and businesses.

 Furthermore, a State failure to adopt and implement effective measures to prevent businesses from violating Covenant rights may constitute a violation of the obligation to respect.
 Covenant rights may be abused by, for instance, lowering the criteria for approving new medicines or granting exploration and exploitation permits for natural resources without giving due consideration to the potential adverse impacts of such activities on the individual and community’s enjoyment of Covenant rights.
-The Committee also notes that corruption of public officials often facilitates and enables such failure by States Parties to respect the Covenant rights.
+The Committee also notes that corruption of public officials, as well as private-to-private corruption, often facilitate and enable such failure by States Parties to respect the Covenant rights.
+Consequently, enhanced co-operation between the public and private sectors is essential to address corruption.
 In addition, judicial corruption results in impunity for business actors and injustice for victims without access to effective remedies.

 Obligation to protect